RhetTbull/osxphotos/README.md

                          /blob/master/examples/template_function.py for an
                          example of how to implement a template function.

-The following substitutions are 'path-like'.
+The following substitutions are file or directory paths.
 You can access various parts of the path using the following modifiers:

-{field.parent}: the parent directory
+{path.parent}: the parent directory
-{field.name}: the name of the file or final sub-directory {field.stem}: the name of the file without the extension {field.suffix}: the suffix of the file including the leading '.'
+{path.name}: the name of the file or final sub-directory {path.stem}: the name of the file without the extension {path.suffix}: the suffix of the file including the leading '.'

-For example, if the field {export_dir} is '/Shared/Backup/Photos', {export_dir.parent} is '/Shared/Backup'
+For example, if the field {export_dir} is '/Shared/Backup/Photos':
+{export_dir.parent} is '/Shared/Backup'

+If the field {filepath} is '/Shared/Backup/Photos/IMG_1234.JPG':
+{filepath.parent} is '/Shared/Backup/Photos'
+{filepath.name} is 'IMG_1234.JPG'
+{filepath.stem} is 'IMG_1234'
+{filepath.suffix} is '.JPG'

 Substitution  Description
-{export_dir}  The full path to the export directory
+{export_dir}  The full path to the export directory {filepath}    The full path to the exported file

 ```